 Located just outside of the Needles section of the Canyonlands National Park, Newspaper Rock State Historic Monument is one of the best places to visit in the Moab area.

-Newspaper Rock is a large panel with hundreds of petroglyphs carved in the rock by the Native American tribes including Anasazi, Pueblo, Navajo, and Fremont who once’s called this area home.
-The carvings are considered one of the largest collections of petroglyphs in the world dating back 2,000 years and depict various figures, animals, and household objects.
+Newspaper Rock is a large panel with hundreds of petroglyphs carved in the rock by the Native American tribes, including Anasazi, Pueblo, Navajo, and Fremont, who once called this area home.
+The carvings are considered one of the largest collections of petroglyphs in the world, dating back 2,000 years, and depict various figures, animals, and household objects.

-The panel is located in a remote area and can be accessed via Highway 211 that also leads to the Needles District of the Canyonlands National Park.
+The panel is located in a remote area and can be accessed via Highway 211, leading to the Needles District of the Canyonlands National Park.

 Newspaper Rock is part of the Bears Ears National Monument and is free of charge.
 The site is open year-round and is one of the best places in the area if you want to see a place off the beaten path.

-There are no facilities in the area except for a small parking lot and a few picnic tables.
+The area has no facilities except a small parking lot and a few picnic tables.

 The closest town to Newspaper Rock is Monticello.
-Drive north on US-191 from Monticello and make a left turn on Utah Highway 211 which will lead you to Newspaper Rock.
+Drive north on US-191 from Monticello and turn left on Utah Highway 211, leading you to Newspaper Rock.